-- 1. Lab Assessment Assignments (PL): lab assignments with protocol analyzers and network emulators. - 2.
+- 1. Lab Assessment Assignments (PL): lab assignments with protocol analyzers and network emulators.
+The laboratory assignments must be done during the corresponding session.
+Likewise, the delivery of the practical will be done during the same session. - 2.
 Self-Assessment Quizzes (E): online quizzes and in-class activities and quizzes. - 3.
 Intermediate Assessment Exams (PEI): involving practical exercises and demonstration of knowledge about theoretical concepts. - 4.
 Final Assessment Exam (PEF): involving practical exercises and demonstration of knowledge about theoretical concepts.
 It will be similar in structure to the PEIs, but covering the whole contents of the course, while each PEI covers different contents.